FanuelAnte/Skyfire-Squadrons/Design Documents/Skyfire - Squadrons/To-Dos.md

 	- [ ] defense artillery
 - [ ] Tween when throttling
 - [ ] Avoid pane overlaps by checking proximity
 	- [ ] If within 100 pixels of your target, move away randomly.
+Or just reset target and turn_max.
-- [ ] Small fighters should do evasive maneuvers instead of turning at max_bank when being shot at.
+- [ ] Small fighters controlled by AI should do evasive maneuvers instead of turning at max_bank when being shot at.
 - [ ] The pilot you pick dictates how far out you can zoom.
 Meaning the pilot resource sets the max_zoom level.
 - [ ] dithering for pass-out shader
 - [x] drag indicators for android